Application Process – Concurrent Degrees

 - Start early!!!

-- Determine if is feasible to concurrently pursue the two majors you want.
-Please read the section on the colleges and degrees that are currently participating in Concurrent Degrees.
+- Determine if it is feasible to concurrently pursue the two majors that you want.
+Please read the section on the colleges and degrees that participate in the Concurrent Degrees Option.

-- Note that each application for Concurrent Degrees is evaluated on a case-by-case basis; therefore, your application is assessed according to a variety of aspects, including how sound your 10-semester plan is.
+- Each application for Concurrent Degrees is evaluated on a case-by-case basis; therefore, your application is assessed according to a variety of aspects, including how sound your concurrent degrees plan is.

 - Prepare a personal statement, 250-600 words long, which you will copy and paste on the online application.
 Please take in consideration that this personal statement should be written with as much care and effort as your essay to apply to Cornell.
 A good personal statement is a crucial component of your application.
 Please include in your essay: